 Jim Liddane

 Menlo International Records Publicity Card

-The pair subsequently launched Menlo International Records which went on to release a number of singles including the first recordings by Reform who had been operating as Menlo's in-house band.
+The studio subsequently launched Menlo International Records which went on to release a number of singles including the first recordings by Reform who had been operating as Menlo's in-house band.
 Reform would later go on to great success, eventually signing with Youngblood Records and CBS Records in London.

-Jim Liddane Reform
+Reform

-Simultaneously, Jim also launched "Songwriter Magazine" whose mission he said at the time was "to locate and interview as many of the world's legendary songwriters as possible, and in particular those non-performing writers who had penned some of world's best loved tunes but whose own lives and indeed songwriting careers, remained a total mystery to the general public."
+The press release which had accompanied the launch of Songwriter Magazine said that its mission would be "to locate and interview as many of the world's legendary songwriters as possible, and in particular those non-performing writers who had penned some of world's best loved tunes but whose own lives and indeed songwriting careers, remained a total mystery to the general public."

-Although Jim conducted a lot of the early interviews himself, he also assembled a coterie of professional award-winning writers including Harvey Rachlin, the American author of such books as "The Songwriter's Handbook" and "The Encyclopedia Of The Music Business"; the UK music publisher and journalist Gerald Mahlowe, also known for his work on "Not The Nine O'Clock News" and "The Kenny Everett Television Show"; Sheridan Morley, whose many books include the best-sellers "A Talent To Amuse", "Other Side Of The Moon" and "Odd Man Out" as well as the acclaimed biography of his own father, actor and film star Robert Morley: and Larry Wayne Clark, the American songwriter, author and music publisher whose songs include such hits as Chris Young’s "Drinkin’ Me Lonely", Lee Greenwood’s "Between A Rock And A Heartache", The Statler Brothers’ "To Make A Long Story Short" and Buddy Jewell’s "Addicted To The Rain".
+Although Jim conducted a lot of the early interviews himself, he maintains that its success was mainly due to a coterie of professional award-winning writers recruited by the ISA, which included Harvey Rachlin, the American author of such books as The Songwriter's Handbook and The Encyclopedia Of The Music Business; the UK music publisher and journalist Gerald Mahlowe, also known for his work on Not The Nine O'Clock News and The Kenny Everett Television Show; Sheridan Morley, whose many books include the best-sellers A Talent To Amuse, Other Side Of The Moon and Odd Man Out as well as the acclaimed biography of his own father, actor and film star Robert Morley: and Larry Wayne Clark, the American songwriter, author and music publisher whose songs include such hits as Chris Young’s Drinkin’ Me Lonely, Lee Greenwood’s Between A Rock And A Heartache, The Statler Brothers’ To Make A Long Story Short and Buddy Jewell’s Addicted To The Rain.

+Jim Liddane